Fork me on GitHub

 • mediaState: this callback is triggered when Janus starts or stops receiving your media: for instance, a mediaState with type=audio and on=true means Janus started receiving your audio stream (or started getting them again after a pause of more than a second); a mediaState with type=video and on=false means Janus hasn't received any video from you in the last second, after a start was detected before; useful to figure out when Janus actually started handling your media, or to detect problems on the media path (e.g., media never started, or stopped at some time);

-• slowLink: this callback is triggered when Janus reports trouble either sending or receiving media on the specified PeerConnection, typically as a consequence of too many NACKs received from/sent to the user in the last second: for instance, a slowLink with uplink=true means you notified several missing packets from Janus, while uplink=false means Janus is not receiving all your packets; useful to figure out when there are problems on the media path (e.g., excessive loss), in order to possibly react accordingly (e.g., decrease the bitrate if most of our packets are getting lost);
+• slowLink: this callback is triggered when Janus reports trouble either sending or receiving media on the specified PeerConnection, typically as a consequence of too lost packets detected to/from the user in the last second: for instance, a slowLink with uplink=true means you notified several missing packets from Janus, while uplink=false means Janus is not receiving all your packets; useful to figure out when there are problems on the media path (e.g., excessive loss), in order to possibly react accordingly (e.g., decrease the bitrate if most of our packets are getting lost);

 • onmessage: a message/event has been received from the plugin;